 Isle of Dogs and South Poplar Opportunity Area

-To make sure that housing and employment growth is well-supported by the necessary infrastructure, the draft OAPF identifies what infrastructure is needed and suggests ways to deliver this, to make sure that the Mayor’s ‘good growth’ agenda is delivered.
-A key aim of the OAPF will be to encourage more local employment opportunities that build on the success of Canary Wharf as a world economic centre while also delivering successful and vibrant town centres across the opportunity area.
+To make sure that housing and employment growth is well-supported by the necessary infrastructure, the OAPF identifies what infrastructure is needed and suggests ways to deliver this, to make sure that the Mayor’s ‘good growth’ agenda is delivered.
+A key aim of the OAPF is to encourage more local employment opportunities that build on the success of Canary Wharf as a world economic centre while also delivering successful and vibrant town centres across the opportunity area.
 The OAPF is a design-led document which highlights where locally designated site allocations can be joined together to maximise benefits.
-The draft OAPF also sets out a strategy to make sure that development in the area is well-coordinated to minimise disruption and maximise benefits for local communities.
+The Isle of Dogs & South Poplar OAPF also sets out a strategy to make sure that development in the area is well-coordinated to minimise disruption and maximise benefits for local communities.

-The GLA, Tower Hamlets Council and TfL have listened to the concerns of local residents while in the process of producing this draft OAPF and will continue to engage with stakeholders throughout the 12 week consultation period.
-The aim of the draft OAPF is to provide greater certainty to the community on how they can influence development and to guide developers through the production of a coordinated planning document to manage pressures of growth and secure infrastructure delivery.
-The draft OAPF has a detailed Local Connections Design Guide which will also improve local and strategic connections, ensure high quality urban design for new developments and help local communities get better access to services and employment opportunities.
-The OAPF sets out a delivery and monitoring strategy with a number of recommendations to help manage the impacts of construction and ensure timely delivery of supporting infrastructure in the future.
+The aim of the Isle of Dogs & South Poplar OAPF is to provide greater certainty to the community on how they can influence development and to guide developers through the production of a coordinated planning document to manage pressures of growth and secure infrastructure delivery.
+The Isle of Dogs & South Poplar OAPF has a detailed Local Connections Design Guide which will also improve local and strategic connections, ensure high quality urban design for new developments and help local communities get better access to services and employment opportunities.
+The Isle of Dogs & South Poplar OAPF sets out a delivery and monitoring strategy with a number of recommendations to help manage the impacts of construction and ensure timely delivery of supporting infrastructure in the future.